-12. Petitioner Sapphira Lurie is a senior at Fordham University and resides in New York City.
+12. Petitioner Sapphira Lurie is a graduate of Fordham University and resides in New York City.
 Lurie became interested in joining SJP in fall 2016.
 Advocating against oppression and for the basic rights of Palestinians is integral to her identity, as she was raised in a Jewish Zionist household.
 When she moved to New York City and learned more about Palestinians and Israel's occupation and other violations, she decided she wanted to start an SJP.

-13. Petitioner Sofia Dadap is a junior at Fordham University and resides in New York City.
+13. Petitioner Sofia Dadap is a graduate of Fordham University and resides in New York City.
 Dadap became interested in joining SJP in spring 2016 in order to contribute to and benefit from education and public events at Fordham about Palestinian rights.

-14. Petitioner Julie Norris is a sophomore at Fordham University and resides in New York City.
+14. Petitioner Julie Norris is a senior at Fordham University and resides in New York City.
 Norris became interested in joining SJP in fall 2016 so that she and others at Fordham could learn more about the movement for Palestinian rights.

-15. Respondent Fordham University is a private educational institution with a campus in the Lincoln Center area of Manhattan and where the actions alleged in this Petition occurred.

-FACTUAL BACKGROUND

-Petitioners' Attempt to Obtain SJP Recognition Pursuant to Fordham University Policies

-16. On November 19, 2015, undergraduate Fordham University students, including Petitioner Awad, applied to start a student group, Students for Justice in Palestine at Fordham ("SJP") at the Lincoln Center campus.
+15. Petitioner Veer Shetty is a student at Fordham University who resides in New York City.
+When Shetty commenced his studies at Fordham University in January 2018, he became interested in joining an SJP at his university in order to discuss Palestinian rights with his peers, and to do related outreach, organizing, and advocacy on campus.
+16. Respondent Fordham University is a private educational institution with a campus in the Lincoln Center area of Manhattan and where the actions alleged in this Petition occurred.
+NYSCEF DOC.
+NO. 105 INDEX NO. 153826/2017 RECEIVED NYSCEF: 02/08/2019 Motion Sequence #4 FACTUAL BACKGROUND Petitioners' Attempt to Obtain SJP Recognition Pursuant to Fordham University Policies 17.
+On November 19, 2015, undergraduate Fordham University students, including Petitioner Awad, applied to start a student group, Students for Justice in Palestine at Fordham ("SJP") at the Lincoln Center campus.
 In accordance with Fordham's published rules on starting a new club, the students submitted all of the required paperwork, including the group's constitution.

-17. SJP's constitution states that its mission is "to build support in the Fordham community among people of all ethnic and religious backgrounds for the promotion of justice, human rights, liberation, and self-determination for the indigenous Palestinian people."
+18. SJP's constitution states that its mission is "to build support in the Fordham community among people of all ethnic and religious backgrounds for the promotion of justice, human rights, liberation, and self-determination for the indigenous Palestinian people."
 It also states that "SJP is organized around the principles of the call by Palestinian civil society for Boycott, Divestment and Sanctions of Israel."

-18. On April 5, 2016, Petitioner Awad, having believed that it would take a few weeks for club approval, and having waited nearly five months since submitting SJP's application for club recognition, wrote Dr. Dorothy Wenzel, Director of the Office of Student Leadership and Community Development and New Student Orientation seeking a response from the administration to their request.
+19. On April 5, 2016, Petitioner Awad, having believed that it would take a few weeks for club approval, and having waited nearly five months since submitting SJP's application for club recognition, wrote Dr. Dorothy Wenzel, Director of the Office of Student Leadership and Community Development and New Student Orientation seeking a response from the administration to their request.
 He explained that students had "effectively missed a whole semester of being involved on campus, and would appreciate approval soon so we can begin hosting meetings for fellow Fordham students who are interested to learn about what SJP is."

-19. On April 26, 2016, Wenzel and a student who was then-Vice President of Operations for USG told Awad and another student that some minor and standard modifications needed to be made to the constitution, and that SJP should be set to be approved in the fall.
-Wenzel and Ritchie also asked if National Students for Justice in Palestine ("NSJP") required anything from SJP.
+20. On April 26, 2016, Wenzel and a student who was then-Vice President of Operations for USG told Awad and another student that some minor and standard modifications needed to be made to the constitution, and that SJP should be set to be approved in the fall.
+NYSCEF DOC.
+NO. 105 INDEX NO. 153826/2017 RECEIVED NYSCEF: 02/08/2019 Motion Sequence #4 Wenzel and Ritchie also asked if National Students for Justice in Palestine ("NSJP") required anything from SJP.